Our Private Independent High School

 Admissions inquiry?

-Click here to complete an online inquiry.
+Complete an online inquiry today.
 You can also request information by contacting us directly at (513) 979-0220 or admission@countryday.net.

 Curriculum Overview

-The curriculum is designed to prepare students to successfully continue their education at the college level with emphasis on critical thinking, problem solving, collaboration, and applying knowledge to new situations.
-College Prep, Honors and Advanced Placement (AP) level classes are available.
+The curriculum is designed to prepare students to successfully continue their education at the college level with emphasis on critical thinking, problem solving, and collaboration.

 Graduation Requirements